vantage-sh/docs.vantage.sh/docs/connecting_coralogix.md

 # Coralogix

-Vantage connects to Coralogix organizations through gRPC API calls.
-After Vantage is authorized to access to your Coralogix organization, Vantage will ingest data using the [Data Usage Service API](https://coralogix.com/docs/data-usage-service-api/) endpoints.
-No access is granted to the Coralogix connected applications.
+Vantage connects to Coralogix organizations through [gRPC API](https://grpc.io/) calls.
+After Vantage is authorized to access your Coralogix organization, Vantage will ingest data using the Coralogix [Data Usage Service API](https://coralogix.com/docs/data-usage-service-api/) endpoints.
+No access is granted to the Coralogix-connected applications.
 Vantage can see only usage data related to the connected services.

-Vantage supports Logs, Metrics, and Spans services, as well as the [application name and subsystem name](https://coralogix.com/docs/application-and-subsystem-names/) for the account.
+Vantage supports the Logs, Metrics, and Spans services, as well as the [application and subsystem names](https://coralogix.com/docs/application-and-subsystem-names/) for your account.
 The subsystem name typically refers to the environment (e.g., production, development, or staging).
 The application name typically refers to the name of the service or applications that send your logs, metrics, and traces.
 Both the subsystem and application names can be customized, so your values may be different.

 ## Connect Your Coralogix Account